 If your breakouts tend to be on your cheeks, a dirty pillowcase could be to blame.
 Change pillowcases at least once a week.

 If your skin feels tight or inflamed after cleansing, you could be using products that are too harsh for your skin type.
-Try switching to a gentle cleansing routine, designed for sensitive skin, and you should notice an improvement.
+Try switching to a gentle cleansing routine, designed for sensitive skin, and you could notice an improvement.

-- Are you addicted to your phone?
+7. Are you addicted to your phone?
+(Probs).

 There’s nothing wrong with chatting on your mobile for hours – as long as you clean the screen regularly.
 Using an antibacterial wipe once a week helps prevent breakouts on your cheeks, where you hold your phone.